 Water-oriented activities on and around the existing East Peak reservoir (outside of the Lake Tahoe Basin) would include kayaking, canoeing, other non-motorized boating and fishing.
-The reservoir would be stocked and maintained with fish as in previous years.
+The reservoir would be stocked by Heavenly in consultation with the USFS

+LTBMU and maintained with fish as in previous years.
 A floating dock and seasonal storage area (no enclosed structure) would be provided on the shore of the reservoir near the East Peak Lodge.
-The dock would be approximately 10 feet wide by 100 feet in length and would be anchored by small-diameter steel columns driven into the lake bottom.
+The dock would be approximately 10 feet wide by 100 feet in length and would be anchored by small-diameter steel columns driven into the lake bottom during the summer construction season (e.g., between June and September).
 A short access trail (approximately 150 feet long and 4 feet wide) would be constructed from the East Peak Lodge to the shoreline.